a listed, 12th century manor house with its walled garden

 A little building, standing by the side of the entrance gates, has independent access to the street.
 Also part of the property, it comprises five rooms in use as offices.

 Seen from a distance, the location of Avranches is somewhat surprising; the town is perched on the top of a steep hill.
 Visitors who discover “Le grand doyenne”, one of the last examples of the town’s medieval past, rising above the neighbouring constructions, are pleasantly astonished by the contrast between the ever-present 12th century features and those of a mansion house dating from the Age of Reason.
 Taking the time to sit under the vaults in the cellars or leaning against the beams of the roofing framework, it would be very difficult to choose between these two places, a “refuge” from the hustle and bustle of today’s way of life.
+With its servants’ hall as majestic as its roofing framework is impressive, this building is a wonderful illustration of its nine centuries of history from top to bottom.

 |Land registry surface area||1700 m2|